A Peony Bouquet for an Informal Wedding

 When you're looking for a clever way to cut flower costs, florists will always tell you that bridesmaids can carry single-bloom bouquets.
 What does that mean exactly, and, more important, what does that look like?
 Here's an example.
 Choose a large flower with graphic appeal—in this case, the heat-resistant protea—and tie a ribbon loosely around the stem.
-If one looks too spare, go with a couple tied together, like this bride did for her wedding.
-Proteas come in orange and gray, too, and are available year-round, and the flower head can grow to be almost 10 inches wide, making it ideal for this bouquet style.
+If one looks too spare, go with a couple tied together, as this bride did for her wedding.
+Proteas come in orange and gray, too, and are available year-round, and the flower's head can grow to be almost 10 inches wide, making it ideal for this bouquet style.

 A Garden Rose Bouquet that Says Casual Elegance

 Florist Mindy Rice created this beautiful bouquet for a bride who wanted an organic, freshly picked look.
 "She didn't want anything contrived or too structured.
 The direction she gave me was 'romantic and textural,' and I used a photo of her gown to make sure I was complementing it, not competing with it," explains Rice.
 To match this bride's wedding palette of earthy hues and ombré peaches, Rice used a variety of peach garden roses, birch leaves, Pieris japonica, white hydrangeas, and tiny unripe grape clusters.

 Peonies are elegant and Craspedia are quirky—but that doesn't mean they can't look great together.
 For this bouquet, Holly Heider Chapple mixed pink peonies and lavender with pale yellow stock, yellow ranunculus, and yellow Craspedia.
 The look's natural and romantic, and perfect if your color palette is buttercream yellow and blush, with pops of purple.

 A Personalized Bouquet of Roses, Astilbe and Dusty Miller